Skip to main content

 Student qualifications required:

-• Experience working with children with disabilities is a key asset
+• Experience with children with disabilities is an asset.

 Expected training/skills to be received by the Student:

-• Experience working with children with autism spectrum disorder
+• Experience collecting data with children with disabilities.

-• Experience with data entry, data organization and study management
+• Experience with data entry and data management.

 Length of award: 16 Weeks